helenclx/leilukin-site/src/slashes/navbarlinks/about.md

 I speak Mandarin, English, Cantonese and Malay, though I am most fluent in Mandarin and English.

-I am also autistic, so I use this website to catalogue my interests.
+I am also disabled — I am neurodivergent, specifically autistic (so making this website has been a great way to catalogue my interests), and visually impaired, specifically I have [retinitis pigmentosa (RP)](/articles/living-with-retinitis-pigmentosa).

 Leilukin is not my real name, but it is an internet pseudonym that I have used since I was a teenager, so the name has become my online identity, and I tend to go by Leilukin in informal and hobbyist online spaces.